 Chickens love to explore all day, so it would be best to provide them with many bushes and plants to protect them from the heat and some predators.
 Mint is an excellent source of shade and shelter for your flock.
 It can grow as high as two feet—just enough height to provide a safe and comfortable hiding place.

-Some varieties of mint can also grow tall so quickly, so it can provide shade around the coop in just a couple of months.
+Some varieties of mint can grow tall quickly, providing shade around the coop in just a couple of months.

 Chickens love to peck, scratch, and trample on plants, much to the dismay of their owners.
 Mint, however, is an indestructible plant that can withstand all the daily activities of your flock.
 Mint plants grow fast, so if your chickens destroy them, you can always plant another batch.

-6 Tips on Using Herbs to Your Chooks
+6 Tips on Using Herbs for Your Chickens

 The following are a few simple tips that can help ensure that your chickens will get the optimum benefits of mint and other herbs.